looselytyped/angudone-backend/README.md

 - We use `ng-disabled` along with `addTodo.$invalid` to disable the button if the form (whose name is `addTodo` is `$invalid`)

 See source code

+### Define a filter and use it within the view

+- Use `todosApp.filter` to define a new filter.
+This filter will actually return the filter function that accepts the text to be transformed.
+It looks to see if the text ends with `#now` and if so replaces `#now` with todays date.

+See source code